 At the moment, I don't recommend investing with Lendy.
 A large proportion of their loan book is in default and while they may manage to wind up the troublesome loans without major losses, I don't think it's sensible to get involved before seeing how the current situation pans out.

 May 2019 update: Somewhat predictably, Lendy is now in administration.

 I've gone heavy on the dangers just so you're well aware that it's not risk-free, but I really am a huge fan of peer-to-peer lending.

-The great thing is that it can work for everyone, because there's so much choice: you can either use it as an alternative to a savings account with a higher rate of interest (as I mainly do), or get really involved and have complete control over how your money gets used.
+The great thing is that it can work for everyone, because there's so much choice: you can either use it as a hands-off way to get a decent and predictable rate of interest (like I do), or get really involved and have complete control over how your money gets used.